mongodb/mongo-c-driver/doc/advanced-connections.rst

 Additional Connection Options
 -----------------------------

-A variety of connection options for the MongoDB URI can be found `here <http://docs.mongodb.org/manual/reference/connection-string/>`_.
+The full list of connection options can be found in the :symbol:`mongoc_uri_t` docs.